ChrisXu/FlickrFrame/README.md

 ## Improvements

 - Although the test-coverage is **61%**, there are still quite some test cases like errors and loading images that need to be covered.
-- The application needs to handle the error state and empty state on the photo list.
+- The application needs to handle the error state and empty state on the photo list
+- Secure the `api_key`